ahungry/cl-protobufs/cl-protobufs.rst

 (e.g., ``color-wheel`` becomes ``ColorWheel``); otherwise the Protobufs name is the string *name*.

+*imports* is a list of pathname strings to be imported.

-*syntax* and package* are strings that give the Protobufs syntax and *package name. *imports* is a list of pathname strings to be imported.
+*syntax* and *package* are strings that give the Protobufs syntax and *package name. lisp-package* can be supplied to give the name of the *Lisp package, if it is different from *package*.

 *optimize* can be either ``:space`` (the default) or ``:speed``.
 When it is ``:space`` the serialization methods generated for each message are